cosmos/cosmos-sdk/docs/spec/auth/subkeys_proposal.md

 When a transaction signed by a SubKey is accepted and has paid fees, we need to log the fees it has paid.
 We increase the `SubKeyMetadata.DailyFeeUsed` field.

-If a new transaction from a subkey comes in and the `tx.Fee + subKeyMetadata.DailyFeeUsed > subKeyMetadata.DailyFeeAllowance`, then the transaction is rejected as it the subkey is trying to exceed it's daily fee allowance.
+If a new transaction from a subkey comes in and the `tx.Fee + subKeyMetadata.DailyFeeUsed > subKeyMetadata.DailyFeeAllowance`, then the transaction is rejected as the subkey is trying to exceed its daily fee allowance.

 But now we need a way to decrease the `DailyFeeUsed` field once transactions are past the 24 hour window.
 To do this we us a time based iterator similar to the ones used in the governance and staking queues.